UMaine Extension: Connecting with Maine Communities During COVID-19

 Seedling Sales Resources During COVID-19: Seeding sales pose a unique problem for safe sales during the COVID-19 outbreak, due to the large amount of area that the plants take up and the large number of customers that shop for them in a relatively short period of time.
 Adjusting your retail seedling sales layout, customer flow, and payment methods all need to be planned in advance.
 Those plans need to be clearly communicated to your customers.

-Weekly Maine Farmer ZOOM Meetings: Starting Monday, March 23, UMaine Extension is conducting weekly ZOOM meeting for farmers to share what is happening on their farm, what is working well, and what isn’t working well.
-It’s a chance for farmers to chat with others throughout the state and stay connected in these difficult times.
-Farmers can tune in either through a computer or by phone.
-No registration necessary.
-See the website for times.
-UPDATE: Since summer field work and farm direct marketings have commenced, the Weekly Maine Farm Zoom has been suspended for now.
+Weekly Maine Farmer ZOOM Meetings: Starting Monday, March 23, UMaine Extension conducted weekly ZOOM meeting for farmers to share what was happening on their farm, what was working well, and what wasn’t working well.
+It was a chance for farmers to chat with others throughout the state and stay connected in these difficult times.

 Managing Cut Flower Sales During COVID-19: Online brainstorming session on Creating Safe and Efficient On-Farm Cut Flower Sales in the midst of the COVID-19 outbreak.
-This online discussion is planned for Tuesday, May 5 from 5:30 PM to 7:00 PM.
+This online discussion took place on Tuesday, May 5 from 5:30 PM to 7:00 PM.

 Best Management Practices for U-Pick Farms During COVID-19: Helpful guidance and support in setting up your U-pick operation during the COVID-19 outbreak.

-Learn at Home: Educational Resources to Use During School Closures: With novel coronavirus closing schools across Maine for several weeks, UMaine Extension has assembled a collection of helpful educational resources for parents and caregivers.
-From science to financial literacy, whether for toddlers or teenagers, we encourage you to take advantage of these activity books, guides, and other resources to help children remain engaged in educational experiences throughout their school closure.
+Learn at Home: Educational Resources to Use During School Closures: When the novel coronavirus closed schools across Maine, UMaine Extension assembled a collection of helpful educational resources for parents and caregivers.
+From science to financial literacy, whether for toddlers or teenagers, we encourage you to take advantage of these activity books, guides, and other resources to help children remain engaged in educational experiences throughout any school closures.

-Maine State Virtual Fair 2020: Participation in the Maine State Virtual Fair is an opportunity for 4-H members to be recognized for their efforts on projects they have completed and skills they have gained over the past 4-H year.
-Club members and independent 4-Hers from Maine are eligible and welcome to submit entries to the Exhibit Hall.
+Maine State Virtual Fair 2020: Participation in the Maine State Virtual Fair was an opportunity for 4-H members to be recognized for their efforts on projects they had completed and skills they had gained over the past 4-H year.
+Club members and independent 4-Hers from Maine were eligible and welcome to submit entries to the Exhibit Hall.

-Learn at Home with 4-H Friday Fun!
-Each Friday, watch for a new hands-on activity that you can try out with simple materials you have at home.
+Learn at Home with 4-H Friday Fun! — hands-on activities that you can try out with simple materials you have at home.
 Watch a short video clip to see how it’s done or download our 4-H Learn from Home activity sheets.
-Each activity outlines materials needed, easy to follow instructions, reflection questions for discussion and activity extensions.
+Each activity outlines materials needed, easy to follow instructions, reflection questions for discussion, and activity extensions.

 Mainely Dish Monday: Each Monday, a Mainely Dish recipe video will be featured on UMaine Extension’s social media platforms, the Maine Expanded Food and Nutrition Program Facebook page, and Learn at Home: Educational Resources to Use During School Closures.

-Garden Chats: Growing Resilience from the Ground Up: Starting Monday, March 30, UMaine Extension will begin a Garden Chats ZOOM series.
-These 1-hour sessions will be held every Monday at 9:00 AM, Wednesday at 12:00 PM, and Thursday at 6:00 PM.
-All gardeners are invited to join members of the UMaine Extension Home Horticulture team as they offer short online lessons on featured topics followed by a facilitated discussion with fellow gardeners from around the state and beyond.
+Garden Chats: Growing Resilience from the Ground Up: March 30 – June 10, 2020, UMaine Extension offered a Garden Chats ZOOM series.
+These 1-hour sessions were held every Monday at 9:00 AM, Wednesday at 12:00 PM, and Thursday at 6:00 PM.
+All gardeners were invited to join members of the UMaine Extension Home Horticulture team as they offered short online lessons on featured topics followed by a facilitated discussion with fellow gardeners from around the state and beyond.

 Community Garden Guidelines in the Time of Social Distancing: Community Gardens are considered an essential agricultural activity by the state of Maine and many residents rely on the food they grow in their garden plot(s) in order to feed themselves and their families.
-But, at this time Master Gardener Volunteers may not volunteer in ANY capacity at a Community Garden site until further notice.
-Therefore, UMaine Extension Home Horticulture staff suggests these Best Management practices and resources for Community Garden Coordinators and committees during COVID-19.
+UMaine Extension Home Horticulture staff suggests these Best Management practices and resources for Community Garden Coordinators and committees during COVID-19.

-Victory Gardens for ME: This weekly video series consists of 20-minute pre-recorded videos geared towards Mainers growing their first vegetable garden.
-After watching the weekly video, tune in to our virtual office hours, hosted by our county offices, with your questions!
+Victory Gardens for ME: This video series consists of 20-minute pre-recorded videos geared towards Mainers growing their first vegetable garden.

 Food Preservation Webinar Series: Join UMaine Extension food preservation staff for a lively discussion and demonstrations on how to preserve Maine foods throughout our growing season.
 This series takes place Tuesdays at 2:00 p.m. via Zoom and includes a discussion and demonstration of research-based preserving methods like canning, freezing, dehydrating, and fermenting.